Susan Shipton, RMT

 -

-Discover what intake questions to ask and how to plan safe and beneficial massage therapy for someone following a cancer diagnosis
+Discover what intake questions to ask and how to plan safe and beneficial manual therapy for someone following a cancer diagnosis

 -